 In real life, partial view means you get to see part of the ceiling.

-So, although I bought super cheap tickets for Vienna opera, I was not able to see a single thing!
+So, although I bought super cheap Vienna opera tickets, I was not able to see a single thing!
 A roommate in my hostel opted for the standing area tickets and she was able to see the whole performance.

 Learn from your #travelfails

-Check the seating plan plus prices for the Vienna opera to prevent the same mistake.
+Check the seating plan plus prices for the Vienna opera house to prevent the same mistake.

 Have you ever been to the opera in Vienna or anywhere else?
 Did you have good views?
 Please share your story in the comment section below.